deviningers/big-data-demonstration-project/README.md

 # Fraud Detection using Java and Apache Flink
 Big Data group project covering Fraud data using Java

+## Watch videos in the following Order
+Furthermore, The document is arranged in a top to bottom style

 ### Group
-- Devin Ingersoll
-- Seth Bennett ->Setup / Going through the code
+- 1.Seth Bennett ->Setup / Going through the code
+- 2.Devin Ingersoll(Team Lead) ->Pulling in Data from Other Sources
-- Dylan Opoka
+- 3.Dylan Opoka ->Writing a Real Application v1
-- Enid Maharjan
+- 4.Enid Maharjan ->v2 State + Time = ❤️
-- Rajeev Chapagain
+- 5.Rajeev Chapagain ->Another Data source

 ## Setup / Going through the code